wormhole-foundation/example-native-token-transfers/evm/README.md

 #### Config Setup

-Before deploying the contracts, navigate to the `cfg` directory and copy the sample file.
+Before deploying the contracts, navigate to the `evm/cfg` directory and copy the sample file.
 Make sure to preserve the existing name:

 ```
 cd cfg